Teen charged with manslaughter in fatal shooting of Fayetteville woman

-FAYETTEVILLE -- A teen is facing multiple adult charges in connection with the shooting death of a woman in Fayetteville earlier this month.
+FAYETTEVILLE -- A teen faces multiple adult charges in the shooting death of a woman in Fayetteville earlier this month.

 Police said in a post on Facebook officers were called to 29 W. Village Lake Drive at 8:36 p.m.
 Jan.
 13 for a report of a shooting.